FailAcademy/learning/wdp-vancouver/_slides/week-02/03-programming-with-javascript.md

 # Exercise 1

-Open a new browser tab and open the console, and copy and paste this code there:
+Copy and paste this code into the browser console:

 ```js